 Audrey and the Teenettes dreamed of having a music career like rock's trailblazing late-1950s girl groups The Chantels, The Shirelles and others.
 In every high school there seemed to be at least one tightly-knit clique with similar goals and enough talent and drive to take a shot at it.
-Audrey Brickley and her sisters Shirley and Jean, along with Marlena Davis and Rosetta Hightower, all around fourteen years old at the end of the '50s, formed a vocal quintet while attending Philadelphia's Overbrook High School in 1960.
+Audrey Brickley and her sisters Shirley and Jean, along with Marlena Davis and Rosetta Hightower, all around 14 years old in 1960, formed a vocal quintet while attending Philadelphia's Overbrook High School.
 Their ages presented a problem early on, and the Brickley girls' mother didn't approve of the kinds of clubs and adult hangouts where they might be performing, insisting Audrey and Jean give it up (though slightly-older sister Shirley continued).

-The Romeos were a male vocal group at Overbrook, featuring lead singer Stephen Caldwell.
-The girls, in search of at least one more group member and (due to Audrey's departure) a new name, asked Steve, a couple of years older than them, to join - and what red-blooded young guy could turn down any request from three girls?
-Inspiration for the name came from another male singing outfit at the school, The Cashmeres (not the same group who had a hit that year with "Satisfied"), so they countered with The Orlons (probably neglecting to take into consideration that cashmere is a type of real wool, while orlon is a synthetic fiber - a comparison could be drawn that one is real and the other is not).
+The Romeos were a male vocal group at Overbrook that featured lead singer Stephen Caldwell.
+The girls, in search of at least one more member and (due to Audrey's departure) a new name, asked Steve, a couple of years older than them, to join - and what red-blooded young guy could turn down any request from three girls?
+Inspiration for the name came from another male singing outfit at the school, The Cashmeres (not the same act who had a hit that year with "Satisfied"), so they countered with The Orlons (probably neglecting to take into consideration that cashmere is a type of real wool, while orlon is a synthetic fiber - a comparison could be drawn that one is real and the other is not).

 It was Rosetta Hightower who took advantage of life's third-time's-a-charm rule, although her dynamic vocal ability likely had more to do with the success of the next single, "The Wah-Watusi."
 Based on the 1961 hit by The Vibrations, "The Watusi," a dance designed for individuals as opposed to dancing partners, the group's 1962 release became one of several '60s songs that borrowed the name of the African tribespeople from Rwanda (including Ray Barretto's 1963 spanish-language "El Watusi," which was not about the dance).
 But the Orlons dominated the Watusi world, reaching number one on many radio station playlists across the U.S. and number two on the national charts.